Advice to Rules Officials Concerning Queries on the Conformity of Clubs at Competitions

 Notes on Terminology Used

-• “R&A Decision” is one which already exists in The R&A Equipment Standards database or Decisions on the Rules of Golf at the time the query arises, though maybe unknown to the player or Official concerned.
+“R&A or USGA Decision” is one which already exists in The R&A or USGA Equipment Standards database or Official Guide to the Rules of Golf at the time the query arises, though maybe unknown to the player or Official concerned.

-• “R&A Ruling” is one that The R&A Equipment Standards Committee or its authorised sub-Committee may make on the club which is the subject of the query.
+“R&A or USGA Ruling” is one that The R&A or USGA Equipment Standards Committee or its authorized sub-Committee may make on the club which is the subject of the query.
 It is made after the query has been communicated to the appropriate Equipment Standards representative, whether it be before, during or after the competition.

 A. Queries Arising Before the Competition Begins

-2. A positive ruling should only be given at this stage if the Official is absolutely certain he is correct.
-As a precautionary measure, always refer to the Rules of Golf, Decisions on the Rules of Golf and A Guide to the Rules on Clubs and Balls before giving the ruling.
+A positive ruling should only be given at this stage if the Official is absolutely certain he or she is correct.
+As a precautionary measure, always refer to the Equipment Rules, the Rules of Golf, and the Official Guide to the Rules of Golf before giving the ruling.

-3. If the Official is not certain of the ruling, and time permits, advice should be sought from The R&A. Firstly, it should be determined whether the club has ever been formally submitted for a decision.
+If the Official is not certain of the ruling, and time permits, advice should be sought from The R&A or USGA.
+First, it should be determined whether the club has ever been formally submitted for a decision.

-4. If an R&A decision exists, and the Official is made aware of that decision in time, the player should be informed accordingly.
+If an R&A or USGA decision exists, and the Official is made aware of that decision in time, the player should be informed accordingly.

-5. If there is no R&A decision on record, the Official should provide The R&A with a detailed description of the club.
-If time permits and appropriate facilities exist, an e-mailed image or faxed drawing should be sent.
-The R&A will then offer as much guidance as possible based on the information given – and in most cases, offer a recommended ruling.
+If there is no R&A or USGA decision on record, the Official should provide The R&A or USGA with a detailed description of the club.
+If time permits and appropriate facilities exist, an e-mailed or texted image should be sent.
+The R&A or USGA will then offer as much guidance as possible based on the information given – and in most cases, offer a recommended ruling.

-6. The Official should make a ruling on the club based on the advice given by The R&A. If the club is clearly either ‘conforming’ or ‘nonconforming’, the Official should provide a ruling to that effect.
+The Official should make a ruling on the club based on the advice given by The R&A or USGA.
+If the club is clearly either ‘conforming’ or ‘non-conforming’, the Official should provide a ruling to that effect.
 However, if there is even a small amount of uncertainty, the Official should only offer a Duration of Competition or Duration of Round Answer.

-7. If, due to the close proximity of a player’s starting time, the Official cannot reasonably seek advice, or is unable to contact The R&A, then he should advise the player not to carry the club for that round.
+If, due to the close proximity of a player’s starting time, the Official cannot reasonably seek advice, or is unable to contact The R&A or USGA, then he or she should advise the player not to carry the club for that round.

-8. If later advice confirms that the club does conform and the player has already started his round without the club, then the player should be given a formal ruling as soon as possible.
-This would mean that the player could add the club to his bag during the round (provided he had started with less than 14) or he could carry the club in the next round.
-If later advice confirms that the club probably conforms and the player has already started his round without the club, then the player should be advised as soon as possible that he can use the club for the duration of the competition in stroke play (Duration of Competition Answer) or for the duration of the round in match play (Duration of Round Answer).
-This would also mean that the player could add the club to his bag during that round (provided he had started with less than 14).
+If later advice confirms that the club does conform and the player has already started his or her round without the club, then the player should be given a formal ruling as soon as possible.
+This would mean that the player could add the club to his or her bag during the round (provided the player had started with less than 14) or could carry the club in the next round.
+If later advice confirms that the club probably conforms and the player has already started his or her round without the club, then the player should be advised as soon as possible that he or she can use the club for the duration of the competition in stroke play (Duration of Competition Answer) or for the duration of the round in match play (Duration of Round Answer).
+This would also mean that the player could add the club to his or her bag during that round (provided the player had started with less than 14).

 B. Queries Arising During Stroke Play Competition

-3. If the Official is absolutely certain of the correct decision then the player should be informed (see A2 above).
+If the Official is absolutely certain of the correct decision, then the player should be informed (see A2 above).

-5. If no Duration of Competition Answer is given and later advice confirms that the club does not conform, then the player should be penalised under Rule 4-1a.
+If no Duration of Competition Answer is given and later advice confirms that the club does not conform, then the player should be penalized under Rule 4.1 of the Rules of Golf.

 C. Queries Arising During Match Play Competition

-2. If the query arises between rounds, then it would be too late for a defeated opponent of the player with a suspect club to make a claim, but a query from him would be grounds for checking the club before the player starts his next round.
+If the query arises between rounds, then it would be too late for a defeated opponent of the player with a suspect club to make a claim, but a query from him or her would be grounds for checking the club before the player starts his or her next round.

-3. The procedure would be to consult with the player, opponent or third party and obtain all available information before making a determination.
-Whilst the main procedures would be the same as for stroke play competitions (see A3 – A6 above), there may be more urgency in match play as it would be desirable to know whether the club is non-conforming before the player starts his next round, which might be the same day.
+The procedure would be to consult with the player, opponent or third party and obtain all available information before making a determination.
+While the main procedures would be the same as for stroke play competitions (see A3 – A6 above), there may be more urgency in match play as it would be desirable to know whether the club is non-conforming before the player starts his or her next round, which might be the same day.

-4. If a formal ruling is obtained or a Duration of Round Answer reached, the player should be told as soon as possible.
-If the decision is that the club does not conform, the official would warn the player that if he carries the club in the next round he would be subject to penalty under Rule 4-1a.
+If a formal ruling is obtained or a Duration of Round Answer reached, the player should be told as soon as possible.
+If the decision is that the club does not conform, the official would warn the player that if he or she carries the club in the next round, the player would be subject to penalty under Rule 4.1 of the Rules of Golf.

 D. Queries Arising After Competition Closed

-Once a competition has closed, there is plenty of time to contact The R&A to find out whether the club conforms or not and/or to submit the club.
-If it turns out that the club is non-conforming, the decision whether to disqualify the player or not depends on whether he knew the club was non-conforming (see Rule 34-1).
+Once a competition has closed, there is plenty of time to contact The R&A or USGA to find out whether the club conforms or not and/or to submit the club.
+If it turns out that the club is non-conforming, the decision whether to disqualify the player or not depends on whether he or she knew the club was non-conforming (see Rule 20.2e(2)).
 This is a question of fact, but in determining the facts, the Committee may wish to consider other evidence as well as the player’s own statement.